nbariletto/cbi_partitions_repo/README.md

 2. **`PartitionKDE`**, the standard KDE-based pipeline for CBI;
 3. **`PartitionBall`**, a distance-based CBI method yielding metric credible balls.

-Partitions are represented as integer-valued arrays of length `n`, where the `i`-th entry denotes the cluster label assigned to observation `i=1,\ldots,n`.
+Partitions are represented as integer-valued arrays of length $n$, where the $i$-th entry denotes the cluster label assigned to observation $i=1,\ldots,n$.

 ---